 Price gaps in the support and resistance levels formation.
 Examples

 Not all markets move smoothly, some of them often cause price gaps.
-In this article we will discuss how to interpret gaps in the levels breakouts and how market closing within the nearest support or resistance level affects the breakout existence.
+In this article we will discuss how to interpret gaps in the horizontal levels breakouts and how market closing within the nearest support or resistance level affects the breakout existence.

 GBPUSD.
 Gap in the market formation.
 Example 1